Ankits-lab/ancient.github.io/README.md

 or just check whyred commit

-NOTE:- while developing this rom many have gave their suggestion so if you have any suggestion
+NOTE:- while developing this website many have gave their suggestion so if you have any suggestion
         you can share with me  my telegram username @ankitkene